Blue1993/BAPA/README.md

 You can convert the PDB file of protein and the mol2 file of ligand into individual PDBQT files in two ways.

-Enter the structure file of the protein and ligand to be converted as arguments.
+Input the structure file of the protein and ligand to be converted.
 ```
 python prepare.py -m 0 -p ./data/complexes/10gs_protein.pdb -l ./data/complexes/10gs_ligand.mol2
 ```
-Or, enter as argument the file containing the path of the structure file of the protein and ligand to be converted.
+Or, input the file containing the path of the structure file of the protein and ligand to be converted.
 ```
 python prepare.py -m 1 -f input_file_list.txt
 ```